[?] Questions Stay Updated Subscribe Now!

 Seeking more easy main dish recipes for crepes?
 Try Mexican crepes with chicken, cheese and an easy salsa verde recipe from Chef Don Messina of Phoenix, Arizona.

-chicken crepes with cheese and salsa verde Did you know that they have crepes in Mexico?
+Did you know that they have crepes in Mexico?
 Indeed they do!
 There they are called crepas and are filled with both savory and sweet delights.

 This recipe for Mexican crepes is one of the most delicious I have ever seen, and we are so excited that Chef Don agreed to share it with us.